BlueKloudco/thinaer/README.md

 ### Advertising Packet
-The Advertising packet consists of three sections of data: Company Identifier, Beacon Identifier and Options Hash.
+The Advertising packet consists of three sections of data: Company Identifier, Beacon Identifier and Options Bytes.
+The first two sections -- Company Identifier and Beacon Identifier -- are of a fixed byte position and length.
+The third section -- the Options Bytes -- is optional, of variable length and consists of one or more Key-Value pairs, each seperated by a Stop Byte.

 ![packet_format]